-(b) Employees
+(c) Employees

-At 31 December 2020 there were three (31 December 2019: four) employees of the Fund.
+At 31 December 2021 there were three (31 December 2020: three) employees of the Fund.
 Any employee's accounts with the Fund are conducted on normal commercial terms.

-(c) Directors
+(d) Directors

 According to Section 5 of the Ordinance, the Trustee must be represented by at least one director on the Fund's Board.
 One director must also be a member of Bishop-in-Council.
 During the reporting period, Meg Brighton represented the Trustee and Tim McGhie represented Bishop-In-Council.